Cornerstone Business Solutions

 How do I know if my current hardware is compatible with Windows 11 or newer?

 Your hardware must have a TPM 2.0 chip and a compatible processor, which generally includes Intel 8th Gen or AMD Ryzen 2000 series and newer.
 Microsoft will end support for Windows 10 on 14 October 2025, making this check critical for your business continuity.
-You can use the PC Health Check app to verify your current fleet.
+You can use the PC Health Check app to verify your current fleet, or follow our step-by-step Windows 11 upgrade guide for businesses to ensure you’re ready for the transition.
 If you’re unsure, let’s have a chat about auditing your systems to ensure you’re ready for the transition.

 Copyright © 2026 Cornerstone Business Solutions